EGI-Federation/documentation/content/en/users/dev-env/notebooks/_index.md

 following added features:

-- Integration with [EGI Check-in](../../aai/check-in/) allows you to login with any EduGAIN or social accounts (e.g. Google, Facebook)
+- Integration with [EGI Check-in](../../aai/check-in/) allows you to login with any eduGAIN or social accounts (e.g. Google, Facebook)
 - Persistent storage associated with each user is available in the notebooks environment
 - Customisable with new notebook environments, expose any existing notebook to